active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 4.5 (August 13, 2010) =
+* Improvement: SEO Ultimate now only saves database data when its settings are updated
+* Bugfix: Fixed array_combine() error when importing CSV files
+* Bugfix: Restored htaccess editing for non-multisite installations, fixing a feature regression introduced in version 3.9
+* Bugfix: The "new window" option no longer checks itself by default in Deeplink Juggernaut
+* Bugfix: Fixed conflict with the "Markdown for WordPress and bbPress" plugin

 = Version 4.4 (August 7, 2010) =
 * Feature: Added new "Global Keywords" textbox to Meta Keywords Editor, which allows sitewide keywords to be specified